Europe's Economy Was Hit Hard Too, But Jobs Didn't Disappear Like In The U.S.

 Maher also doesn't need to worry about being left without health care coverage, thanks to Britain's National Health Service.

-Across Europe and Canada, many governments are easing the plight of workers idled because of the coronavirus pandemic by essentially paying part of their salaries, says Gabriel Zucman, a professor of economics at the University of California at Berkeley.
+Across Europe and in Canada, governments are easing the plight of workers idled because of the coronavirus pandemic by essentially paying part of their salaries, says Gabriel Zucman, a professor of economics at the University of California, Berkeley.

 "What it means is that people remain on the books. ...
 They keep receiving their salaries," Zucman says.
 "And when social distancing ends, they will just return to work, as if they had been on a long, government-paid leave."

-It's much more humane than in the United States, where some 22 million workers have lost their jobs over the past four weeks, Zucman says.
+It's much more humane than in the United States, where some 26 million workers have lost their jobs over the past five weeks, Zucman says.
 Under the American system, workers are typically fired.
 They file for unemployment benefits and have to look for new work, he says.
 Many risk losing their health insurance benefits altogether.

 Even if they are eventually rehired — and there's no guarantee of that — the experience is brutal and anxiety-ridden, Zucman and fellow Berkeley economist Emmanuel Saez wrote in a recent op-ed in The New York Times.